 They are normally the first police personnel that the public come into contact with when they need assistance.
 Patrol Division Officers are responsible for responding to calls for service, such as traffic accidents and criminal complaints.
 These officers are usually found patrolling the City in marked cruisers, although on some occasions, they are used for plainclothes details.

 - Day Shift – 7 a.m – 3 p.m.

 - Afternoon Shift – 3 – 11 p.m.

 - Midnight Shift – 11 p.m. – 7 a.m.

 Each shift is commanded by two Sergeants who report to the Patrol Division Lieutenant.

 The K-9 unit consists of Officer Matt Paugh and K-9 Shadow.
 The two are currently trained in narcotics detection, article search and apprehension.

 Bike Patrol Officers are assigned to patrol the city or work special events while riding a bicycle.
 Bike Patrol Officers can access areas that are difficult for marked cruisers, allowing them, in certain situations, to arrive at a scene quicker.

 Special Assignment Unit

 The Special Assignment Unit, or S.A.U., is comprised of a team of patrol officers that work in uniform and plain clothes as the situation dictated.
 The S.A.U. operates in flexible and creative manners, focusing their efforts in a targeted area of the city to combat a specific crime situation.
-This concept, developed by Chief Greg Horne, enables the Findlay Police Department to practice ‘proactive policing’ and has proven an to be an effective response to specific, localized crime situations.
+This concept, developed by former Police Chief Greg Horne, enables the Findlay Police Department to practice ‘proactive policing’ and has proven an to be an effective response to specific, localized crime situations.